noec764/erpnext/docs/dooks/assets/asset-location.md

 # Asset Location

-The assets that your organisation owns will be located at various facilities like administrative offices, manufacturing plants, warehouses etc. In Dooks you can create a 'Location' for each of your facilities and track the assets which are present in these locations.
+The assets that your organisation owns will be located at various facilities like administrative offices, manufacturing plants, warehouses etc. In Dokie you can create a 'Location' for each of your facilities and track the assets which are present in these locations.

 You can also add Latitude and Longitude of the location.